 The Company follows the provisions of FASB ASC 740-10 "Uncertainty in Income Taxes" (ASC 740-10), January 1, 2007.
 The Company has not recognized a liability as a result of the implementation of ASC 740-10.
-A reconciliation of the beginning and ending amount of unrecognized tax benefits has not been provided since there are no unrecognized benefits at May 31, 2015 or 2014.
+A reconciliation of the beginning and ending amount of unrecognized tax benefits has not been provided since there are no unrecognized benefits at August 31, 2014.
 The Company has not recognized interest expense or penalties as a result of the implementation of ASC 740-10.
 If there were an unrecognized tax benefit, the Company would recognize interest accrued related to unrecognized tax benefits in interest expense and penalties in operating expenses.

 Basic loss per share is computed by dividing net income by the weighted average number of shares of common stock outstanding during the year.
 Diluted losses per common share are computed by dividing net loss by the weighted average number of shares of common stock outstanding and dilutive options outstanding during the year.
-Common stock equivalents for the year's ended May 31, 2014 and 2013 were anti-dilutive due to the net losses sustained by the Company during these periods.
+Common stock equivalents for the year's ended August 31, 2014 and 2013 were anti-dilutive due to the net losses sustained by the Company during these periods.

 The Company recognizes all share-based payments to employees, including grants of employee stock options, as compensation expense in the financial statements based on their fair values.
 That expense will be recognized over the period during which an employee is required to provide services in exchange for the award, known as the requisite service period (usually the vesting period).
-There were no grants awarded during 2015.
-During the year ended May 31, 2014, the Company issued 900,000 shares of common stock for consulting services.
+There were no grants or common stock issued for consulting services during the quarter ended August 2014.